mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

 </pre>

 Please keep in mind that the `return` statement is used **only** for returning from a method or Proc/lambda.
-And your should then have this statement in context if this method, not in context of `.each` block.
+And you should then use this statement in the context of this method, not in the context of the `.each` block.
 The correct Ruby approach here would be to use the `any?` method to search the
 array: